TobiasSimon/PenguDog/gpsp/README.md

 ----------------------

 As an additional feature, the gps publisher sets the system's date and time based on GPS time and position information (timezone).
-GPSP uses a third-party library, which is shipped with PenguPilot:
+GPSP uses a third-party library, which is shipped with PenguDog:
 [NMEALib](https://github.com/AHR-Project/nmealib)